shkalash/InjectComponentAttribute/README.md

 Simple Attribute and PropertyDrawer to replace RequireComponent in Unity.
 This allows you to define a component field that can automatically be set from the game object it is on, it's children, or be manually assigned with a component from a different object in scene.

+# Multi Edit Support
+The property drawer will edit multiple selected properties as individual objects and will assign correct components to each selection.
+There is a *Known Issue* where the inspector doesn't update the value after such operation until selection changes.

 # Usage
 Add [InjectComponent] to any serialized component field in a MonoBehaviour to auto assign this field with a component on the same GameObject.